Care for Limb Loss or Amputation

 We help you come to terms with life after limb loss, find the prosthetic that best fits your lifestyle, and help you to master its use.

 Your inpatient and outpatient care is supervised by a rehabilitation physician, known as a physiatrist.
-Dr. Jeffrey Cohen is the primary physician for our limb loss program.
+Dr. Jeffrey M. Cohen is the primary physician for our limb loss program.
 He is joined by Dr. Amit K. Bansal and Dr. Jeffrey S. Fine.

 Inpatient Limb Loss Rehabilitation